openforis/sepal-doc/docs/source/modules/dwn/clip-time-series.rst

 .. thumbnail:: https://raw.githubusercontent.com/openforis/clip-time-series/master/doc/img/input_shape.png
     :alt: input_shape
-    :title: Input selector using a shapefile dataset.
-"Name" has been selected as ID column.
+    :title: Input selector using a shapefile dataset; **Name** has been selected as ID column.
     :group: clip-time-serie

 Select :guilabel:`load your pts file` to load the shapes as a geodataframe in the app model and display them on a map.
 The map will be updated with the selected shapes and zoom in on the AOI.